Distributed Optimal Coverage Control in Multi-agent Systems: Known and Unknown Environments: Simulation Results

 \subsection{Discussion}

-This section provides a comprehensive discussion by exploring key aspects, including computational complexity, convergence rate, and path length, to assess the algorithm's efficiency, effectiveness, and suitability for various real-world applications.
+This section provides a comprehensive discussion by exploring key aspects, including computational complexity, and convergence rate, to assess the algorithm's efficiency, effectiveness, and suitability for various real-world applications.
 Finally, to conclude our examination, we investigate the limitations encountered and discuss future research directions.